7 secrets to making a killer first impression

 You don’t need to plaster one on to rival Miss America, but popping a grin will set your soon-to-be friend at ease and show that you’re happy to be there and to make a new bud…even if your belly is doing back flips.

 There’s nothing worse than talking idly to an individual who clearly doesn’t care about what you have to say.
 Come up with a genuine conversation starter, like, “Oh wow!
-Your shoes are so cute!” to kick things off, and then lets the chatter flow.
+Your shoes are so cute!” to kick things off, and then let the chatter flow.

 If the convo is stalling, pull out some tried-‘n’-true questions.
 Ask how her summer break was, who she has for English, any advice she can dish for navigating the halls—anything goes!
 If you’re talking right before the bell, don’t blabber on and on since you both have somewhere to be.
 But do show an interest.

 Speaking of showing interest, it’s wicked important that you actually listen to what your would-be-pal is saying and to remember it.
-File details like her passion for karate and karaoke away so you can use them the next time you speak.
+File details like her passions for karate and karaoke away so you can use them the next time you speak.
 Maybe she’ll invite you to a class or sing-off!

 Make eye contact